sagarjajoriya/terminal-ui-react/README.md

 # terminal-ui-react

-A production-ready React UI component library with a clean, futuristic terminal aesthetic.
+A React UI component library with a clean, futuristic terminal aesthetic.
+Not yet production-ready and currently in the building phase.

 ## Installation